nasa/cumulus/docs/deployment/README.md

 These buckets do not need any non-default permissions to function with Cumulus; however, your local security requirements may vary.

-> **Note**: S3 bucket object names are global and must be unique across all accounts/locations/etc.
+> ⚠️ **Note**: S3 bucket object names are global and must be unique across all accounts/locations/etc.

-### VPC, Subnets and Security Group
+### VPC, Subnets, and Security Group

 Cumulus supports operation within a VPC, but you will need to separately create: